geraintpalmer/cm/chapters/session02.md

 1. Wake up when alarm clock goes off.
 2. Have a shower.
 3. Put on clothes.
-4. Put on coat if raining, or take coat in bag.
+4. Put on coat if needed.
 5. Walk to coffee shop.
-6. Buy coffee, croissant and banana.
+6. Buy breakfast.
 7. Eat breakfast.
 8. Walk to the office.